SKondratyeva/diploma_project/README.md

 1. In case HSE provides extra capacity, it is possible to adapt a model for a wider range of watermarks.
 2. Create a web application that will be able to remove watermarks.
+3. Work on quality for high-resolution images: the goal is to avoid artefacts on the images and worsened quality.

 ### Existing Research Overview